Rivers of Blood speech: Cultural

 Polls in the 1960s and 1970s showed that Powell's views were popular among the British population at the time.
 A Gallup poll, for example, showed that 75% of the population were sympathetic to Powell's views.
 An NOP poll showed that approximately 75% of the British population agreed with Powell's demand for non-white immigration to be halted completely, and about 60% agreed with his call for the repatriation of non-whites already resident in Britain.

-The Rivers of Blood speech has been blamed for leading to violent attacks against British Pakistanis and other British Asians, which became frequent after the speech in 1968; however, there is "little agreement on the extent to which Powell was responsible for racial attacks".
+The Rivers of Blood speech has been blamed for leading to violent attacks against British Pakistanis and other British South Asians, which became frequent after the speech in 1968; however, there is "little agreement on the extent to which Powell was responsible for racial attacks".
 These "Paki-bashing" attacks later peaked during the 1970s and 1980s.

 Powell was mentioned in early versions of the 1969 song "Get Back" by the Beatles.
 This early version of the song, known as the "No Pakistanis" version, parodied the anti-immigrant views of Enoch Powell.

-On 5 August 1976, Eric Clapton provoked an uproar and lingering controversy when he spoke out against increasing immigration during a concert in Birmingham.
+On 5 August 1976 the musician Eric Clapton provoked an uproar and lingering controversy when he spoke out against increasing immigration during a concert in Birmingham.
 Visibly intoxicated, Clapton voiced his support of the controversial speech, and announced on stage that Britain was in danger of becoming a "black colony".
 Among other things, Clapton said "Keep Britain white!" which was at the time a National Front slogan.

-In November 2010, the actor and comedian Sanjeev Bhaskar recalled the fear which the speech instilled in Britons of Indian origin: "At the end of the 1960s, Enoch Powell was quite a frightening figure to us.
+In November 2010 the actor and comedian Sanjeev Bhaskar recalled the fear which the speech instilled in Britons of Indian origin: "At the end of the 1960s, Enoch Powell was quite a frightening figure to us.
 He was the one person who represented an enforced ticket out, so we always had suitcases that were ready and packed.
 My parents held the notion that we may have to leave."

-While a section of the white population appeared to warm to Powell over the speech, the author Mike Phillips recalls that it legitimised hostility, and even violence, towards black Britons like himself.
+While a section of the white population appeared to warm to Powell over the speech, the Guyanese-born author Mike Phillips recalls that it legitimised hostility, and even violence, towards black Britons like himself.

 In his book The British Dream (2013), David Goodhart claims that Powell's speech in effect "put back by more than a generation a robust debate about the successes and failures of immigration".